Tort reform: Equality in treatment

 One rationale for tort reform is the purported ineffectiveness of tort law in securing equal compensation.
 If someone has an accident then they have a statistical 8% chance of finding a tortfeasor responsible for their injury.
-If they are lucky enough to have been injured by someone else's fault, then they can get full compensation (if the tortfeaser is not judgment proof).
+If they are lucky enough to have been injured by someone else's fault, then they can get full compensation (if the tortfeasor is not judgment proof).
 For others—for those injured by natural accidents, by themselves, by disease or by environmental factors; no compensation is available, and the most that can be gained for their losses will be meager state benefits for incapacity.
 Equality of treatment is the central issue for reforms in the Commonwealth, particularly in New Zealand.

 This was the basis for much of Professor Patrick Atiyah's scholarship as articulated in Accidents, Compensation and the Law (1970).
 Originally his proposal was the gradual abolition of tort actions, and its replacement with schemes like those for industrial injuries to cover for all illness, disability and disease, whether caused by people or nature.
 Such a system was developed in New Zealand following recommendations from the Royal Commission in 1967 for 'no fault' compensation scheme (see The Woodhouse Report).
 Over the 1980s Atiyah's views shifted.
 He still argued that the tort system should be scrapped.
 But instead of relying on the state, he argued people should have to take out compulsory first party insurance, like that available for cars, and this model should be spread progressively.